-David Katzoff, our Vice President of Finance, has been the Senior Vice President of Finance of BitNile since January 2019.
-He is also the Chief Operating Officer of Alzamend Neuro since December 2020 and was previously its Senior Vice President of Operations from November 2019 to December 2020.
+David Katzoff, our Senior Vice President of Finance, has been the Senior Vice President of Finance of Ault since January 2019.
+He is also the Chief Financial Officer of Alzamend Neuro since August 2021, and was previously its Chief Operating Officer of Alzamend Neuro from December 2020 until August 2021 and Senior Vice President of Operations from November 2019 to December 2020.
+Mr. Katzoff is also the Chief Financial Officer of Imperalis Holding Corp.
+(OTCPK: IMHC), a publicly-traded company in the power conversion and power system solutions business.
 Mr. Katzoff served as the Chief Financial Officer of Lumina Media, LLC, a privately-held media company and publisher of life-style publications, from 2015 to December 2018, and Vice President of Finance of Local Corporation from 2003 to 2017.
 Mr. Katzoff earned a B.S. degree in business management from the University of California at Davis.

-We believe the reputations and experience of our officers and directors and our ability to leverage their sourcing, valuation, diligence and execution capabilities will provide us with a significant pipeline of opportunities from which to evaluate and select a business that will benefit from our expertise.
+We believe the reputations and experience of our officers and directors and our ability to leverage their sourcing, valuation, diligence and execution capabilities provides us with a significant pipeline of opportunities from which to evaluate and select a business that will benefit from our expertise.
 Our competitive strengths, we believe, include the following:

 Industry Experience.
 Our management team has demonstrated success growing companies.
-We believe the strong track record of our management team will provide access to quality initial business combination partners.
+We believe the strong track record of our management team provides access to quality initial business combination partners.
 In addition, through our management team, we believe we have contacts and sources from which to generate acquisition opportunities and possibly seek complementary follow-on business arrangements.
-These contacts and sources include those in government, private and public companies, private equity and venture capital funds, investment bankers, attorneys and accountants.
+These contacts and sources in government, private and public companies, private equity and venture capital funds, investment bankers, attorneys and accountants.

 Alternative Path to Becoming Public.
-We believe our structure will make us an attractive business combination partner to prospective target businesses that desire to become a publicly listed company.
+We believe our structure makes us an attractive business combination partner to prospective target businesses that desire to become a publicly listed company.
 A merger with us will offer a target business an alternative process to a public listing rather than the traditional initial public offering process.
 We believe that the target businesses may favor this alternative, which we believe is less expensive, while offering greater potential certainty of execution than the traditional initial public offering.
 Furthermore, once a proposed business combination is approved by our stockholders and the transaction is consummated, the target business will have effectively become public, whereas an initial public offering is always subject to the underwriters' ability to complete the offering, as well as general market conditions that could prevent the offering from occurring.
 Once public, we believe the target business would have greater access to capital and additional means of creating management incentives that are better aligned with stockholders' interests than it would as a private company.
 A public company can offer further benefits by augmenting a company's profile among potential new customers and vendors and aid in attracting talented management.
 With public company corporate governance standards, a target business may become attractive to the public investors.